apache/maven/maven-wrapper/README.md

 $ ./mvnw.bat clean install
 ```

-A normal Maven build will be executed with the one important change that if the user doesn't have the necessary version of Maven specified in `.mvn/wrapper/maven-wrapper.properties` it will be downloaed for the user first.
+A normal Maven build will be executed with the one important change that if the user doesn't have the necessary version of Maven specified in `.mvn/wrapper/maven-wrapper.properties` it will be downloaded for the user first.

 [1]: https://github.com/takari/takari-maven-plugin